 Any student sick or injured at school must immediately notify school personnel.
 Parents will be notified.
 In case of injury, an accident report will be completed if medical attention is needed.

 Emergency safety drills will be conducted throughout the school year.
 Detailed instructions are posted in each classroom and will be reviewed during the drills.

 LOST AND FOUND

 Personal belongings found on school grounds should be turned in to the office.
 Lost and found items may be claimed in the designated area.
 The school cannot be responsible for any lost items.
 Items not claimed by the last day of each 9 weeks will be donated to a charitable organization.

 Breakfast and lunch are served daily.
 Lunch menus will be posted at the beginning of each month.
-Please note that breakfast and lunch will be free of charge for all students.

 - Art Showcase